 increase Abu Dhabi’s solar power capacity to approximately 3.2 gigawatt.

 Shams 1 is the world's largest CSP plant.
-It was launched by H. H. Sheikh Khalifa bin Zayed Al Nahyan, President of the UAE in March 2013.
+It was launched by the late H. H. Sheikh Khalifa bin Zayed Al Nahyan, the then President of the UAE in March 2013.

 The USD 600 million, 2.5 square kilometre plant has the capacity to feed 100 MW of electricity into the national grid, enough to power 20,000 homes and divert 175,000 tonnes of CO2 per year from the atmosphere.